tbongers-cat/ILIAS/templates/Readme.md

 ```

 Every skin can contain multiple styles.
 This example defines one style called
 MyStyle.

 This skin/style combination will be listed as MySkin/MyStyle in the
 ILIAS Style and Layout administration.
+The style's files are now expected
+to be located in `./public/Customizing/skin/myskin/mystyle/`:

-The ILIAS administration is the place
+The ILIAS administration is the place where you can activate/deactivate styles,
-where you can activate/deactivate styles, and where you can assign users from
-one skin to another.
+and where you can assign users from one skin to another.

-#### Step 3: Create main CSS File
+#### Step 3.1: Create main CSS File

 The `id` attribute of the style tag defines the name of the corresponding style
-sheet (CSS) file.
-This CSS file must also be added to the skin directory (here:
-`./public/Customizing/skin/myskin/mystyle/mystyle.css`).
-You should start with a copy of
+sheet (CSS) file, in our example `./public/Customizing/skin/myskin/mystyle/mystyle.css`.

+The easiest (but not recommended) ways to get a working skin quickly are to
-the default CSS file located at `templates/default/delos.css`.
-The best way to
+* copy and rename the default CSS file located at `templates/default/delos.css`
-see which styles are used on a given ILIAS screen is to open the HTML source of
+  to `./public/Customizing/skin/myskin/mystyle/mystyle.css`
-the screen.
-Probably import delos in the top line of your css like so: `@import url("../../../../assets/css/delos.css");`
+* or create `./public/Customizing/skin/myskin/mystyle/` and import delos in the
+  top line of your css like so: `@import url("../../../../assets/css/delos.css");`

 If your CSS file contains references to (background) images, these images must
 be present at their defined locations.
 If you copied the default CSS file, the
 image paths will not be correct anymore.
 You can either copy them to your skin
 directory, change the CSS definitions or provide your own image files.

-#### Step 3: Better Alternative
+#### Step 3.2: Better Alternative

 To have a working directory for your skin, you can also copy the complete folder
 templates/default of your ilias installation to a new folder below
-`./public/Customizing/skin/skin` within that directory, edit the file `template.xml` to
+`./public/Customizing/skin/myskin` within that directory, edit the file
-have an unique Style Name and id.
-This is needed to identify the new skin in
+`template.xml` to have an unique Style Name and id.
+This is needed to identify the
-ILIAS' administration.
-Then copy the standard `delos.css` file to "your-id.css".
+new skin in ILIAS' administration.
+Compile `delos.scss` or copy/rename the
+standard `delos.css` file to `./public/Customizing/skin/myskin/mystyle/mystyle.css`.
-Take care: the main CSS-File must reflect the id in its name (see above).
+Take care: the main CSS-File must reflect the style id in its name (see above).

 However, best use the stand alone skin [delos](https://github.com/ILIAS-eLearning/delos)
 git repo, which is always an up-to-date copy of the delos skin from the main repo.
-Clone it into your `./public/Customizing/skin` folder, make your changes and keep it always
+Clone it into your `./public/Customizing/skin/myskin` folder, make your changes and
-up-to-date for fixes from the main repo.
+merge important fixes and updates to delos into your skin.

+With this approach, you should not modify the css file, but work entirely in the scss files.

-#### Step 3: Sass
+#### Step 3.3 Sass

-Do not froget to re-compile the scss-file after each change.
-Switch to the delos scss folder and execute:
+Do not forget to re-compile the scss-file after each change.
+Switch to the root of your style
+and execute:

 ```
-./node_modules/sass/sass.js delos.scss mystyle.css
+./node_modules/.bin/sass delos.scss mystyle.css
 ```

 or

 ```
-./node_modules/sass/sass.js --style=compressed delos.scss mystyle.css
+./node_modules/.bin/sass  --style=compressed delos.scss mystyle.css
 ```

 for a minified CSS version.

 #### Step 4: Add Icons (Optional)